Our Privacy Commitment

 Do we keep your personal information accurate and up-to-date?

 We maintain the quality of your personal information by taking reasonable steps to make sure that the information collected, used and disclosed is accurate, complete and up-to-date.
 We encourage you to help us by telling us immediately if you change your contact details (such as your phone number or address).
-You can contact us to change your details by telephoning 1300 760 930 or alternatively, via fax to 02 8088-7285.
+You can contact us to change your details by telephoning 1300 760 930 or alternatively, via email to [email protected]

-AUSvance will correct information it has about you if it discovers, or you are able to show to a reasonable standard, the information is incorrect.
-If you seek correction and AUSvance disagrees that the information is incorrect, AUSvance will provide you with its reasons for taking that view.
+Capify will correct information it has about you if it discovers, or you are able to show to a reasonable standard, the information is incorrect.
+If you seek correction and Capify disagrees that the information is incorrect, Capify will provide you with its reasons for taking that view.

 Is your personal information secure?